 Data Transfer Using cPanel

-cPanel is a web hosting control panel program that offers an alternative to FTP for uploading files to your web server.
+cPanel is a server control panel program that offers an alternative to FTP for uploading files to your web server.

 If you are not hosting your site on a server that uses cPanel, we recommend that you consider doing so.